Recognition of same-sex unions in Romania: Background

 While running for president in 2004, Traian Băsescu said that he saw "nothing wrong" with same-sex marriage.
 The opposition Social Democratic Party used his comments to campaign against him during the election.
-Băsescu would serve as president from 2004 to 2014.
+Băsescu served as president from 2004 to 2014.
 On 13 February 2008, the Senate voted in favour of an amendment to the Civil Code of Romania, proposed by the Greater Romania Party, to explicitly define marriage as being only "between a man and a woman".
 Previously, the law had only used the words "between spouses".
 The amendment was approved with 38 votes for, 10 votes against and 19 senators abstaining.
 It was not voted on by the Chamber of Deputies, and as new elections took place at the end of that year, the legislation died.
 In May 2009, a new civil code was proposed by the government.
 The parliamentary subcommittee responsible for drafting the Civil Code amended the definition of marriage to being "between a man and a woman".
 An amendment was also passed stating that the Romanian state would not recognise foreign same-sex marriages.
 Article 259(1) of the Civil Code states that marriage is "the freely consented union between one man and one woman".
 In addition, article 277(1) of the code emphasizes that "marriage shall be prohibited between persons of the same sex".

+On 27 September 2018, less than two weeks before the referendum to ban same-sex marriage, the Constitutional Court of Romania ruled that same-sex couples have the same rights to privacy and family life as heterosexual couples.
+The ruling, hailed as "landmark" by LGBT advocacy groups, stated that legal rights and obligations should be equal under law.
+However, the court also ruled that the term "spouses" can only refer to a "man and woman", since this was the intention of the original constitutional lawmakers.
+(Note: The Romanian Constitutional Court ruled that a proposal to replace "between spouses" (între soți) with "between a man and a woman" (între un bărbat și o femeie) in the Constitution was redundant, because that was the meaning of "between spouses" in the text.)
 A lesbian couple was able to marry at Bucharest City Hall in September 2022 because one of the spouses was transgender and had not completed a legal gender change.